 Bonus: Airbnb Party Prevention

 As of August 2020, Airbnb implemented a maximum guest limit of 16 people which will apply indefinitely, until further notice.
 Keep this in mind when accepting larger bookings.
-Airbnb has also strengthened its Neighbourhood Support offering, in order to better improve their party-throwing reaction procedure.
+Airbnb has also strengthened its Neighbourhood Support offering, in order to better improve its party-throwing reaction procedure.

 It’s no secret that Airbnb has been plagued by what has since been dubbed the “house party problem.”
 You need to keep an eye out for questionable bookings in order to protect your property.
 But, if the local regulations allow it, hosting whole family groups is a great way to get those extra bookings and score yourself a few more awesome reviews!

 - Length of stay: If someone wants to reserve a full week, it is unlikely that they would risk that money in order to only use the property for one day.
 Protect yourself by requiring a minimum of two or three nights’ stay to confirm a booking.

 - Poor/No Reviews: If the person making a booking has only bad reviews or no reviews at all, it may be justified to treat this query with caution.
 If they have only bad reviews, you will need to decide if the money is worth the risk or not.
 The profile could have been created in order to protect the party host’s identity if there are no reviews.
 However, they could also be a new user and have no nefarious intentions.